 Assets are reported on the balance sheet.
 They are considered the entire upper half of the balance sheet.
 When it comes to assets you only need to remember one thing.
 The ending result should be a debit balance in the account.
-YOU CAN NEVER END UP WITH A CREDIT BALANCE IN AN ASSET ACCOUNT.
+YOU RARELY END UP WITH A CREDIT BALANCE IN AN ASSET ACCOUNT.
 There is no such thing as a negative asset balance.
 If the balance isn’t a debit, it can’t be an asset; there is one exception known as a contra account explained in Lesson 12.

 Cash (Asset) $100.00 -0-

 Notice that the debits equal the credits?
 In this case the balance sheet is reported in a similar format.
 In the upper half is one asset account – Cash; and in the bottom half is one equity account – Stock.
 From here on, the cash account receives debits and credits depending on the activity of the business.
 As customers pay for goods and services, debit entries are generated increasing the balance.
 As the bookkeeper pays bills, credit entries are recorded in the ledger and the balance decreases.
 It is a continuous up and down; hopefully more ups (increases) than downs.
 If one writes more checks than there is money, you end up with a negative balance (credit balance) in your cash account.
 Immediately all you reading this will say: ‘Hey Dave, you stated assets cannot have negative balances’.

 Let’s think about this for a moment, if you write a check for money that doesn’t exist then the physical transaction is the person gets the check and tries to cash.
 The end result is that bank refuses to honor the check.
 Thus, you still OWE the person the money.
 This means you have a liability.
 A liability is not an asset and therefore, it is located in the bottom half of the balance sheet.